Table of Contents

 Fundraising

-According to data from CNBC, 2020 elections spending touched nearly $14 billion on campaigning, with $6.6 billion going towards the presidential race alone.
+According to data from CNBC, the 2020 election spending touched nearly $14 billion on campaigning, with $6.6 billion going towards the presidential race alone.
 This underscores the importance of effective fundraising strategies in political campaigns.

 Field organizers work closely with the campaign finance team to come up with strategies for